az8/exercises/README.md

 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+1:
+Open [http://localhost:3000](http://localhost:3000) with your browser to see the /1.
+Open [http://localhost:3000/1/admin](http://localhost:3000/1/admin) with your browser to see the /1/admin route.
+Enter Username admin and Pasword admin to login.
+Open [http://localhost:3000/api/leads](http://localhost:3000/api/leads) with your browser to see the /api/leads api route.
+Code is at app/1 and app/api/leads

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.